flamrdevs/klass/docs/klass/preact.md

   </a>
 </p>

-Class variant utility library for preact.
+Class variant utility for preact.

 ## Installation